Universal quantum computing with twist-free and temporally encoded lattice surgery: Brief review of universal quantum computing via lattice surgery

 \subsection{Overview of lattice surgery}

 For quantum hardware where physical qubits can only interact with one another locally, lattice surgery is a fault-tolerant protocol that can be used to measure arbitrary multi-qubit Pauli operators.
-The main idea is two encode the logical qubits in some topological code arranged in a two-dimensional layout (in this work, all logical qubits are encoded in the rotated surface code \cite{TomitaSvore}).
+The main idea is to encode the logical qubits in some topological code arranged in a two-dimensional layout (in this work, all logical qubits are encoded in the rotated surface code \cite{TomitaSvore}).
 The layout contains extra routing space between the surface code patches which consists of additional qubits.
-By applying the appropriate gauge-fixing (see for instance Ref.\cite{Vuillot_2019}) in the routing space, which involves measuring surface code stabilizers, the surface code patches involved in the Pauli measurement are merged into one larger surface code patch.
+By applying the appropriate gauge-fixing operations in the routing space (see for instance Ref.\cite{Vuillot_2019}), which involves measuring surface code stabilizers, the surface code patches involved in the Pauli measurement are merged into one larger surface code patch.
 After gauge fixing, the parity of the measurement outcome of the multi-qubit Pauli operator being measured is obtained by taking the products of the appropriate stabilizers in the routing space.
 Lastly, the surface code patches for each logical qubit can be detached from the merged patch by measuring the qubits in the routing space in the appropriate basis.
 An illustration of $X \otimes X$ and $Z \otimes Z$ Pauli measurements is shown in \cref{fig:SimpleSurgery}.
-Products of the surface code stabilizers marked by white ancilla give the parity of the $X \otimes X$ and $Z \otimes Z$ measurement outcomes.
+Products of the surface code stabilizers marked by white ancilla qubits give the parity of the $X \otimes X$ and $Z \otimes Z$ measurement outcomes.
+Note that for $Z$-type Pauli measurements, we use domain walls at the $Z$ logical boundaries of the surface code patches.
+Domain walls correspond to stabilizers of mixed $X$ and $Z$-type as illustrated in \cref{fig:Twist}.
+The primary reason for using domain walls is to prevent a reduction in minimum-weight representatives of logical $Z$ operators during lattice surgery.

+To measure multi-qubit Pauli operators containing $Y$ terms, one option is to extend the surface code patches using the routing space in such a way that the logical $Y$ operators can be expressed along horizontal boundaries of the surface code.
+Logical $Y$ operators can then be measured using a twist defect as shown in \cref{fig:Twist}.
+Note that such a protocol requires measuring a weight-five operator, such as the ones shown in yellow in \cref{fig:Twist}.
+Such high-weight measurements can be undesirable for many hardware architectures.
+An alternative approach which does not require the extension of surface code patches and the use of twist-defects in the bulk is provided in \cref{sec:TwistFreeLattice}.